 The Law: Section 156.006 of the Family Code

 Under Section 156.006 of the Texas Family Code, the court may not render a temporary order that has the effect of creating or changing a designation of the person who has the exclusive right to designate the primary residence of the child or creating or changing a geographic area within which a conservator must maintain the child’s primary residence, unless the order is in the best interest of the child and meets one of the following criteria:

 - The child’s present circumstances would significantly impair their physical health or emotional development.

 - The person designated in the final order has voluntarily relinquished the primary care and possession of the child for more than six months.

 - The child is 12 years of age or older and has expressed their preference to the court in chambers.

-If you are involved in a divorce or custody case and have questions about temporary orders, it is important to consult with an experienced divorce attorney who can help you understand your rights and options.
-An experienced attorney can also help you navigate the legal system and protect your interests and the interests of your child.
+If you are involved in a modification case regarding the primary residence of your child, it is important to consult with an experienced attorney who can help you understand your rights and options.
+An attorney can also help you navigate the legal system and protect your interests and the interests of your child.